jerrygreen/setup.sh/README.md

 curl -sL https://x.jerrygreen.me/setup.sh | bash
 ```

-This will create [`~/.rc`](https://github.com/jerrygreen/setup.sh/tree/master/.rc) folder with opinionated environmental settings, which are applied automatically.
+This will create:

+- [`~/bin](https://github.com/jerrygreen/setup.sh/tree/master/bin) folder, with some useful functions accessible as commands in bash
+- [`~/.rc`](https://github.com/jerrygreen/setup.sh/tree/master/rc) folder, with files for your OS, which are applied automatically for every bash login.

+Note: [`rc-once`](https://github.com/jerrygreen/setup.sh/tree/master/.rc-once) folder isn't copied to your system: those settings are set only during installation!

 ## Update

 To update, - just run this script again.
-This command can be quickly searched by typing <kbd>Ctrl+R</kbd> -> `setup.sh`, hit <kbd>Enter</kbd> to execute.
+This command can be quickly searched by typing <kbd>Ctrl+R</kbd> -> `setup.sh`.

 ## Supports